 - Send a post card to a distant relative

-- Call you mom or dad just to say “Hi!”
+- Call someone in your family just to say “Hi!”

 - Don’t work at home, after hours